Virgil Hooe: Early life and education

 Hooe attended Sullivan High School in Sullivan, Illinois, where he played quarterback in football, earned a letter in basketball, and was the "top miler" on the track team.
 He was a member of the Future Teachers of America and was awarded a teacher education scholarship, graduating from Sullivan in 1965.
 Hooe also played on the local American Legion Baseball team.

 Hooe accepted a scholarship to attend nearby Eastern Illinois University, where he captained both the track and cross country teams.
 He competed at three straight NAIA Cross Country Championships from 1966 to 1968, and helped the Panthers to a runner-up finish at the 1968 NCAA College Division Cross Country Championships as the only senior on the team.
 They also won back-to-back Interstate Intercollegiate Athletic Conference (IIAC) titles in 1967 and 1968.
 In track, Hooe ran the three miles outdoors and the two miles indoors, notably forming part of the first indoor track team in school history in 1967.
 As a junior, he set the Lantz Field House two-mile record twice within the span of a week.
 Finally, in 1969, Hooe helped the Panthers win both the IIAC and NAIA indoor track titles.

 After earning his B.S. in education from EIU, Hooe began teaching biology and physical science at his alma mater, Sullivan High School.
 He served as head coach for both the junior varsity (JV) basketball and the freshman football teams, as well as an assistant on both varsity squads.
 Hooe also played for his local softball team, the Sullivan Chiefs, helping them win the 1970 Amateur Softball Association Class B fast-pitch state title, and ran the 1970 Boston Marathon.
-The Sullivan Chiefs were later inducted into the Illinois Amateur Softball Association Hall of Fame in 2015.
+The 1970 Sullivan Chiefs squad was later inducted into the Illinois Amateur Softball Association Hall of Fame in 2015.

+Military service and introduction to volleyball

 In June 1971, Hooe was drafted into the U.S. Army during the Vietnam War.
 He graduated with top honors from the Army's Officer Candidate School at Fort Benning in January 1972.
 Shortly afterwards, Hooe was commissioned an Army Second Lieutenant.
 In 1974, he was transferred to Fort Richardson near Anchorage, Alaska.
 In 1976, Hooe assumed command of the headquarters for the 172nd Support Battalion of the 172nd Infantry Brigade at Fort Richardson.
-After a six year stint in the Army, he worked as a representative for the Jack Parks division office of Mutual of Omaha.
+After a six-year stint in the Army, he worked as a representative for the Jack Parks division office of Mutual of Omaha.